This site presents a reference view of an IDDAS-compatible implementation.

 This structure:

-IDDAS is activation infrastructure for the physical world.
+IDDAS is a protocol that provides activation infrastructure for the physical world.

 It provides identity-free, intentionally activated proof of physical presence, with verifiable records that can be independently audited.